 Thailand’s a favourite among us at EL for a quick getaway.
-When travel is back on track, here are some great places to head to!
+Now travel is back on track, here are some great places to head to!

 The Thai capital is one of my favourite places to visit.
 You get delicious food, amazing spas at every corner, and the shopping is great, too.
 On top of that, if you’re a fan of Muay Thai like I am, there are lots of gyms in the city (and beyond) to check out.